-Ever wonder what all those birds, snakes and other symbols on Ancient Egyptian monuments mean?
-In this course you will find out!
-This course is an introduction to the language and culture of Ancient Egypt.
-We will learn to read the hieroglyphic script used by the Egyptians to record aspects of their culture and daily lives for over 3,000 years.
-While learning the basics of Middle Egyptian grammar, the classical form of the language, we will explore aspects of Egyptian culture through their own words.
-Through translating sentences and basic texts, we will experience first-hand the classical form of the language used for writing everything from business receipts and letters, to historical documents and literary works, to esoteric theological texts which record details of their belief system.
-Topics to be covered are the origins of writing in Egypt, historical development of the language, daily religion, beliefs in the afterlife, the family, social structure, literature and the role of writing in Egyptian culture.
-From students of archaeology or linguistics, history or modern languages, or anyone who has ever seen an artifact from Ancient Egypt and wanted to know what the hieroglyphs say, this class has something for everyone!
+This course is an introduction to the language and culture of Ancient Egypt including an investigation of the birds, snakes and other symbols on Ancient Egyptian monuments.
+Students learn to read the hieroglyphic script used by the Egyptians to record aspects of their culture and daily lives for over 3,000 years.
+While learning the basics of Middle Egyptian grammar, the classical form of the language, students explore aspects of Egyptian culture through their own words.
+Through translating sentences and basic texts, students experience first-hand the classical form of the language used for writing everything from business receipts and letters, to historical documents and literary works, to esoteric theological texts which record details of their belief system.
+Topics covered are the origins of writing in Egypt; historical development of the language, daily religion, and beliefs in the afterlife; and the family, social structure, literature, and the role of writing in Egyptian culture.
 No prior knowledge of ancient Egypt or Egyptian language is needed or required, only a desire to gain insight into the thoughts of people who lived thousands of years ago.
+(Cross-listed with HIS/ARC; may only earn credit in one department.)
 Offered Occasionally.